 The Bergen County Academies is located on the Hackensack campus of Bergen County Technical Schools.
-The district was founded in 1951 to oversee the County's growing need for vocational education.
-The following year, Bergen County Vocational-Technical High School, the state's first full time facility, opened at 200 Hackensack Avenue.
-Back then students studied the union trades of plumbing, carpentry, masonry and electrical work.
+The district was founded in 1942 to oversee the County's growing need for vocational education.
+The following year, Bergen County Vocational-Technical High School, the state's first full-time facility, opened at 200 Hackensack Avenue.
+Back then, students studied the union trades of plumbing, carpentry, masonry and electrical work.
 Because technical and vocational schooling is always closely tied to the job market, the cornerstone of the district's success has been its ability to adapt to the changing needs of local industry.
 When industry tools later changed from hand tools to computers, technical education had to adapt as well.
 The district believed students needed strong academic and technical skills to meet the challenges of the future.
-In the late 1980s the district began offering before and after school enrichment classes for students interested in high tech areas such as computers, physics and electronics.
+In the late 1980s the district began offering before and after-school enrichment classes for students interested in high tech areas such as computers, physics and electronics.
 The program opened the world of modern Career & Technical vocational education to gifted and talented students.

-The Bergen County Academies, began in 1992 as the Academy for the Advancement of Science and Technology (AAST) and became the model for the six additional magnet high school programs as follows: Academy for Business and Finance (ABF), Academy for Culinary Arts & Hospitality Administration (ACAHA), Academy for Engineering and Design Technology (AEDT), Academy for Medical Science Technology (AMST), Academy for Technology & Computer Science (ATCS), and the Academy for Visual & Performing Arts (AVPA).
-The Academy mission is to serve as an educational model for innovation and reform in the 21st century.
-In summary, we are a learning community comprised of individual career-focused academies that provide a dynamic, specialized, student centered environment that embraces the whole person.
+The Bergen County Academies, began in 1992 as the Academy for the Advancement of Science and Technology (AAST) and became the model for the six additional career technical high school programs as follows: Academy for Business and Finance (ABF), Academy for Culinary Arts & Hospitality Administration (ACAHA), Academy for Engineering and Design Technology (AEDT), Academy for Medical Science Technology (AMST), Academy for Technology & Computer Science (ATCS), and the Academy for Visual & Performing Arts (AVPA).
+The Academy's mission is to serve as an educational model for innovation and reform in the 21st century.
+In summary, we are a learning community comprised of individual career-focused academies that provide a dynamic, specialized, student-centered environment that embraces the whole person.
 We encourage independent learning and creative problem solving at every level.
 Teachers serve as mentors in the learning process.

 The Academies have been accepted by the International Baccalaureate organization.
 This program, with its emphasis on recent trends in the business world, is a natural fit for our Academy for Business and Finance, where students take seven courses across all disciplines, each leading to an audit style assessment that consists of both internal and external evaluations.